What Do I Put for Getting a Weapons Carry Permit?

 I haven’t applied for one yet because I’m worried I might get denied because when I plead to “and successfully completed” the FOA, part of the stipulations was for me to also see a physiatrist.
 So does that mean to mark yes under

-“Have you ever been ordered to receive inpatient or outpatient treatment at any treatment facility, mental health center, hospital, sanitarium, clinic or program for a mental condition”
+“Have you ever been ordered to receive inpatient or at any treatment facility, mental health center, hospital, sanitarium, clinic or program for a mental condition”

-Technically I was never ordered to a “facility” it just said “Defendant to have mental health evaluation by & complete recommended treatment”.
+Technically I was never ordered to a “facility” it just said “Defendant to have mental health evaluation by a Psychiatrist & complete recommended treatment”.

 Also, it was not for any specific mental condition.
 The judge didn’t know if I had one or not so he wanted me to go get checked I guess.
 I’m to assume the safe side and mark yes.
 I went to a psychologist and a psychiatrist and neither ever said I was a danger to myself or others, or mentally incompetent.
 I can get/already have documents saying I am not and have not been documented to have been a threat to myself or others.
 Should I add that?